Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 - Navigate to ModStore > Uploaded Content.

-- Click the Archived link to view all content you've archived in the past.
+Select Archived from the droplist to view all content you've archived in the past.

-- Click the Actions drop-down next to the content you would like to restore.
+- Click the Restore button next to the content you would like to restore.

 Assigning Uploaded Content in Training Campaigns